niyazed/violence-detection-fbf/README.md

 # violence-detection
-Aim of this project is to detect violence from audio and video using CCTV camera.
+Aim of this project is to detect violence from audio and video frame using CCTV camera.

 Note - `For testing model goto predict folder`